amaanvania/Incentivize/README.md

-# incentive-management-system
+# INCENTIVIZE

-This project is a Universal Incentive Management System for the C4/Eng4k Capstone
+This project is a Universal Incentive Management System which allows developers to create and track incentives for their given projects and applications.